Table of Contents Contents

 5 Year Real Estate Forecast

-In 2024 alone, it’s predicted that national average rates are going to increase by 5.5%.
-Another increase is expected in 2025 by another 4%.
-One of the most significant factors that will influence the real estate market in Canada is interest rates.
+National average rates are predicted to increase by 5.5% in 2024 alone, and another 4% is expected in 2025.
+Interest rates are one of the most significant factors that will influence the real estate market in Canada.

 Mortgage Interest Rates for 2024

-Right now, in Canada, the Bank of Canada is holding their interest rate at 5%.
+Right now, the Bank of Canada is holding its interest rate at 5%.
 That said, though, it is supposed to start decreasing again at some point.
 Inflation has fallen back down to around 3%, and housing prices aren’t increasing as rapidly as they were during the pandemic peak.

 According to economists, the Bank of Canada’s interest rate should start decreasing closer to the end of 2024 and reduce more into 2024.
 Once this happens, it’s predicted there will be a surge in the housing market again.
 This surge will be different from the one in December 2023, according to the Canadian Real Estate Association.
 Crea’s senior economist says the current trends in the real estate market that are starting to dwindle are from those waiting for the rates to change from the fall finally coming to terms with the fact they aren’t changing and purchasing.